arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/general_graph_create_http_examples.md

 definition of its edges.
 [See also edge definitions](../../Manual/Graphs/GeneralGraphs/Management.html#edge-definitions).

+@RESTQUERYPARAM{waitForSync,bool,optional}
+define if the request should wait until everything is synced to disc.
+Will change the success response code.

 @RESTBODYPARAM{name,string,required,string}
 Name of the graph.

-@RESTBODYPARAM{edgeDefinitions,string,optional,string}
+@RESTBODYPARAM{edgeDefinitions,array,optional,post_api_gharial_create_edge_defs}
-An array of definitions for the edge
+An array of definitions for the relations of the graph.

-@RESTBODYPARAM{orphanCollections,string,optional,string}
+Each has the following type:

+@RESTSTRUCT{relation,post_api_gharial_create_edge_defs,object,optional,post_api_gharial_create_edge_defs_relation}
+An object describing exactly on relation in this graph.
+It defines the EdgeCollection where the edges are stored in and defines invariants for the collections where edges are allowed to start from and where they are allowed to point to.

+@RESTSTRUCT{collection,post_api_gharial_create_edge_defs_relation,string,required,}
+Name of the edge collection.

+@RESTSTRUCT{from,post_api_gharial_create_edge_defs_relation,array,required,post_api_gharial_create_edge_defs_relation_from}
+List of vertex collection names.
+Edges in collection can only be inserted if their _from is in any of the collections here.

+@RESTSTRUCT{fromCollection,post_api_gharial_create_edge_defs_relation_from,string,required,}
+The name of a vertex collection

+@RESTSTRUCT{to,post_api_gharial_create_edge_defs_relation,array,required,post_api_gharial_create_edge_defs_relation_to}
+List of vertex collection names.
+Edges in collection can only be inserted if their _to is in any of the collections here.

+@RESTSTRUCT{toCollection,post_api_gharial_create_edge_defs_relation_to,string,required,}
+The name of a vertex collection

+@RESTBODYPARAM{orphanCollections,array,optional,post_api_gharial_create_orphans}
 An array of additional vertex collections.

+@RESTSTRUCT{orphanCollection,post_api_gharial_create_orphans,string,required,}
+The name of a vertex collection

 @RESTBODYPARAM{isSmart,boolean,optional,boolean}
 Define if the created graph should be smart.
 This only has effect in Enterprise Edition.

 @RESTBODYPARAM{options,object,optional,post_api_gharial_create_opts}
-a JSON object which is only useful in Enterprise Edition and with isSmart set to true.
+a JSON object to define options for creating collections within this graph.
 It can contain the following attributes:

-@RESTSTRUCT{smartGraphAttribute,post_api_gharial_create_opts,string,required,}
+@RESTSTRUCT{smartGraphAttribute,post_api_gharial_create_opts,string,optional,}
+Only has effect in Enterprise Edition and it is required if isSmart is true.
 The attribute name that is used to smartly shard the vertices of a graph.
-Every vertex in this Graph has to have this attribute.
+Every vertex in this SmartGraph has to have this attribute.
 Cannot be modified later.

 @RESTSTRUCT{numberOfShards,post_api_gharial_create_opts,integer,required,}
 The number of shards that is used for every collection within this graph.
 Cannot be modified later.

+@RESTSTRUCT{replicationFactor,post_api_gharial_create_opts,integer,required,}
+The replication factor used when initially creating collections for this graph.

 @RESTRETURNCODES

 @RESTRETURNCODE{201}
-Is returned if the graph could be created and waitForSync is enabled for the `_graphs` collection.
+Is returned if the graph could be created and waitForSync is enabled for the `_graphs` collection, or given in the request.
 The response body contains the graph configuration that has been stored.

 @RESTRETURNCODE{202}
-Is returned if the graph could be created and waitForSync is disabled for the `_graphs` collection.
+Is returned if the graph could be created and waitForSync is disabled for the `_graphs` collection and not given in the request.
 The response body contains the graph configuration that has been stored.

+@RESTRETURNCODE{400}
+Returned if the request is in a wrong format.

+@RESTRETURNCODE{403}
+Returned if your user has insufficient rights.
+In order to create a graph you at least need to have the following privileges:
+1. `Administrate` access on the Database.
+2. `Read Only` access on every collection used within this graph.

 @RESTRETURNCODE{409}
 Returned if there is a conflict storing the graph.
 This can occur